-If you walk into a fantastic chocolate shop like Jacques Genin in Paris and ask for a truffle, they’ll point you to one particular type of sweet rolled in cocoa powder.
+If you walk into a fantastic chocolatier like Jacques Genin in Paris and ask for a truffle, they’ll point you to one particular type of sweet rolled in cocoa powder.
 But maybe you wanted the square ones with Szechuan peppercorn and the rectangular ones with bergamot instead?
-That’s when it pays off to know the difference between a truffle and a bonbon.
+That’s when it pays off to know: What is the difference between a truffle and a bonbon?

 Bonbons can be round, square, cone-shaped, and so on, and they are often decorated with bright colors, cocoa nibs, and freeze-dried raspberries—or even in one desperately-seeking-millennials move to look like tattoos.
 They are almost always enrobed in a thin layer of chocolate.